 This advice could also fuel more eruption and anger between the couple.
 Upon hearing this during couple counseling, Claire felt her pain was not validated.
 She didn’t feel that her painful experiences matter.
 It made her think that she must be the one who should make the adjustments and work hard to let things go.
 Apparently, this didn’t sit well with her.
 And so upon arriving home after their counseling, Claire and her husband had an intense argument.

 Although counselors are well intentioned in helping couples, this advice is counterproductive.
 It is like telling a person who just experienced a grave physical assault to forgive and forget.

 Infidelity is somewhat like being physically assaulted, only that the former is an emotional assault.

 Consider this hypothetical scenario:

 A man has been walking down the street for so many years.
-He knows that this street is safe, regardless of the time he walks down there — morning, afternoon, and night.
+He knows that this street is secure and safe, regardless of the time he walks down there — morning, afternoon, and night.
 He knows that nothing bad is going to happen to him.

 But then one night, a group of robbers jumped at him from out of nowhere.
 They wiped clean his possessions.
 They weren’t satisfied that they also mugged him mercilessly, leaving him with physical bruises and injuries.